aekimura/CS199_Final/README.md

 ### 1. Environment Setup

->First Miniconda must be installed and then the provided .yml files can be used to create the environments to complete the rest of the pipeline steps.
+>a) Install Miniconda: First Miniconda must be installed and then the provided .yml files can be used to create the environments to complete the rest of the pipeline steps.
 To download and set-up Miniconda, enter the following commands in order as they are required.
 Statments in all caps denote actions to complete.
 [Online installation instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) can also be followed to set up Miniconda if desired.

  ```ruby
  qrsh